 Lastly, place pending orders (buy or sell limit orders) just ahead of the 38.2%, 50%, and 61.8% Fibonacci levels to trade in the direction of the prior day’s price action.

-How Do I Manage the Risk for the Asia Mirror?
+How Do I Manage the Risk for the Asian Mirror?

 We have been using this approach for years and we still are testing and trying out different things.

-Hope you liked this strategy and please let J know if you give it a try and what you find!
+I hope you liked this strategy and be sure to let J know if you give it a try and what you find!